ribastudio/Trybe-Exercises/README.md

-# Trybe Exercises
+# Trybe Exercises Repository

-## This is my first repository, to archive all the exercises that i've made while i'm studying in Trybe's Journey.
-Now, for example, this is my first code in Mardown, and such it's great!
+**This is my exercises repository, to archive all the exercises that I've made while I'm studying in Trybe's Journey.**

-** Rules of this repository **

-I don't know, in this moment

-[Know more about Trybe] (https://www.betrybe.com/)
+Here, have a folder structure based in Trybe's Learning Journey, wich each folder are corresponden to a specific module, showed below:

+* Fundamentals of Web Development
+* Frontend Development
+* Backend Development
+* Computer Science Fundamentals

+If you want to know more about Trybe, visit here: <https://betrybe.com>